Susanville RV Resort – clean, quiet pull-through RV sites with full hook-ups in Susanville, CA near Bizz Johnson Trail & Lassen Volcanic National Park

 + Is Susanville RV Resort pet-friendly?

-Yes!
-We welcome well-behaved dogs and have grassy walking areas throughout the park.
-Please note that insurance restrictions apply to certain breeds — call ahead if you have questions.
+Yes.
+We welcome well-behaved dogs.
+Insurance restrictions apply to certain breeds - call with questions.

 -